lislee495/tummi/README.md

-# Tummi : Your tummy's best friend
+# Tummi : Your stomach's best friend

 ## About